nueverest/vue_flask/development.md

 # Combine Javascript files into one and minify with uglifyjs
 - Open command line as Administrator.
-- Run `npm install -g uglify-js -g` the `-g` install uglify-js globally.
+- Run `npm install -g uglify-js` the `-g` install uglify-js globally.
 - Run `npm list -g --depth=0` to confirm installation `--depth=0` prevents all of the dependencies from being listed.
 - You can manually run `uglifyjs --compress --mangle --output combined.min.js -- {filename1}.js {filename2}.js {filename3}.js` reference: http://www.aip.im/2015/02/how-to-minify-and-merge-javascript-files-with-uglifyjs-2/
 - Recommended: Setup a custom File Watcher for PyCharm or your IDE. https://www.jetbrains.com/help/pycharm/2016.3/minifying-javascript.html